Chori Chori (2003 film): Plot

-Khushi (Rani Mukerji) is a happy-go-lucky orphan living in Delhi.
-She meets Ranbir Malhotra (Ajay Devgn) through a chance encounter one day before she is fired from her job.
+Khushi is a happy-go-lucky orphan living in Delhi.
+She meets Ranbir Malhotra through a chance encounter one day before she is fired from her job.
 He tells her about a dream house that he has built in Shimla.
 After being dismissed from her job, she locates the bungalow and moves in, informing everyone that she is Ranbir's fiancée.
-There she meets Ranbir's family and Pooja (Sonali Bendre), Ranbir's love.
+There she meets Ranbir's family and Pooja, Ranbir's love.
 When Ranbir returns, at first he is outraged at Khushi's intrusion in his life but then decides to play along with her to make Pooja jealous and fall in love with him.
 Khushi and Ranbir end up falling in love.
 However, Khushi's close encounter with reality and Ranbir's old commitments hold them back for a long time before they finally listen to their hearts.